leanprover/leanprover.github.io/download/index.md

 ads: false
 ---

-Lean has not been officially released yet, but you can try the latest daily builds, and/or build the source code by yourself.
+Lean and its libraries are still under development, but you can install the latest daily builds, or build from the source code.

 - [Windows 8](wininst.html)